djhworld/testproject/README.md

 # testproject

-The source code detailed in the [blog post](http://djhworld.github.com/2012/02/12/getting-started-with-clojurescript-and-noir.html)
+The source code for "[Getting started with ClojureScript and Noir #1](http://djhworld.github.com/2012/02/12/getting-started-with-clojurescript-and-noir.html)"

 ## Usage